alfredopalhares/awesomewm-config/README.md

 ==================================
 This is my awesome wm config, originaly based on Guff's config.

+This branch is for legacy support of 3.4

 ### Testing
 You can test the config with the debug.sh script on the scripts folder.
 Opens a nested X session, so it can be tested within another WM